webosose/website/content/en/samples/posts/2023-12-19-face-certification-kiosk-using-webos.md

             if highest_confidence > 75:
                 # Check that 30 photos have been collected
                 if client_face_counts[client_id] >= 30:
-                    # If the number of collected images belows 30, stop the function
+                    # If the number of collected images is below 30, stop the function
                     if not is_30_images_collected(client_id):
                         return